vapor/docs/3.0/docs/databases/mysql/basics.md

 ### Streams

 Streams, [as described on this page](../../async/streams.md), are a source of information that calls a single reader's callback.
 Streams are best used in larger datasets to prevent the query from consuming a large amount of memory.
 The downside of a stream is that you cannot return all results in a single future.
 You'll need to stream the results to the other endpoint, too.
-For HTTP [this is described here.](../../advanced/streaming-results-http.md)

 Querying a database for a stream of results is achieved through the `stream` function and requires specifying the `Decodable` type that the results need to be deserialized into.